 Gilda Radner was like most shooting stars who are here just long enough for their light shine so bright they become unforgettable.
 Gilda herself said, “I felt like I could do anything as long as people are laughing.”
 People often asked her what made her funny.
 Gilda simply said, “…my biggest motivation has always been love.”

 Breaking into the ugly cry over my heartbreak knowing I will never see her in another sketch, hear her laugh, or watch that light shine once more is the reason Love, Gilda is a brilliantly crafted homage to one of the greatest female comedians who ever lived.
-Produced by Magnolia Pictures and directed by Lisa Dapolito, Love, Gilda is in a theatre near you NOW!!!
+Produced by Magnolia Pictures and directed by Lisa Dapolito, Love, Gilda is screening on CNN at 6 & 8pm on January 1st!!!